mmaldacker/Vortex2D/README.md

 The renderer section provides some simple wrapping around OpenGL functionality that makes coding the engine easier.
 This includes loading/compiling shaders, setting up textures and render textures, basic shape drawing, transformations and debugging content of textures.

 The engine builds on the tools provided by creating functionality to treat OpenGL as a generic computing platform.
-This is then used to build the linear solvers, the projection, advection and facilities to simulate smoke or water.
+This is then used to build the linear solvers, the projection, advection and other facilities to simulate smoke or water.

 ### General programming on the GPU